Brilliant Cavani brace fires Uruguay into last eight

 Portugal defender Pepe made Uruguay pay for sitting back when he leapt unmarked to head in a cross from Raphael Guerreiro following a short corner to level the match at 1-1 in the 55th minute.

-That was the first goal the twice World Cup champions had conceded in the tournament in Russia, but it took Cavani only seven minutes to put them back ahead at the packed Fisht Stadium overlooking the Black Sea.
+That was the first goal the twice World Cup champions had conceded in the tournament in Russia, but another moment of brilliance from Cavani put them back ahead seven minutes later at the packed Fisht Stadium overlooking the Black Sea.

-The Paris St Germain forward curled in a first-time right-foot shot from Rodrigo Bentancur’s pass to beat Portugal goalkeeper Rui Patricio before going off injured in the 74th minute as the Uruguay defense dug in to hold on to their lead.
+The Paris St Germain forward curled in a first-time right-foot shot from Rodrigo Bentancur’s pass to beat Portugal goalkeeper Rui Patricio before limping off injured in the 74th minute as the Uruguay defense dug in to hold on to their lead.

 “Happy for what happened today, I hope we can go further,” Cavani said.
 “It’s exciting... there are no words to describe this.
 Really, really, really happy - look at our fans!
 I want to continue dreaming.”

+“But as always we will bank on the strength of our team as a collective.
+That is our best chance against any adversary, and we know that France will be very tough indeed.

+“We’re here to play all seven matches, right up until the final, and we will see what happens.”

-Portugal, who won Euro 2016 in France, dominated possession but their attack did not have enough bite to break through the Uruguay defense twice.
+Portugal, who won Euro 2016 in France, dominated possession but their attack did not have enough bite to break through the steely Uruguay defense twice.

 They had 61 percent possession, played more than double the number of passes as Uruguay and had 20 attempts compared to six from their opponents.

-“I think there is often a mistaken assumption that possession leads to scoring opportunities,” Uruguay’s long-serving coach Oscar Tabarez told reporters.
+“I think there is often a mistaken assumption that possession leads to scoring opportunities,” Tabarez said.

 “We have to be strong in defense and we have great qualities and skills, especially in our defensive line.
 Even if you don’t have a lot of possession you can inflict pain on your opponent.”